phalcon-orphanage/docs/fr/reference/micro.rst

     <?php

-    //This route have two parameters and each of them have a format
+    // This route have two parameters and each of them have a format
     $app->get('/posts/{year:[0-9]+}/{title:[a-zA-Z\-]+}', function ($year, $title) {
         echo "<h1>Title: $title</h1>";
         echo "<h2>Year: $year</h2>";